usnistgov/5gdeploy/docs/multi-host.md

   * Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the external Ethernet switch.

 Bridge configuration scripts will locate the host interface and invoke [pipework](https://github.com/jpetazzo/pipework) to make the move.
-The specified host interface MAC address must exist on the host machine where you start the relevant network function, otherwise this procedure will fail (you will see the `bridge` container *Exited*).
+The specified host interface MAC address must exist on the host machine where you start the relevant network function.
+Otherwise, pipework will fail with error message "no host interface matched".

+When VLAN ID is specified, the host interface name should be no longer than 10 characters. pipework will append VLAN ID after the host interface name to form the VLAN interface name, which cannot exceed 15 characters.
+If this is violated, iproute2 will fail with error message "name not a valid ifname".

+Per initial testing, when VLAN ID is specified:

+* With `=` operator, each hostif + VLAN ID combination can only be used with a single container.
+* With `@` operator, pipework completes but the containers cannot communicate.

 ## Placement